openthread/openthread/src/cli/README.md

 ### txpower

-Get the transmit power in dBm measured at antenna connector per IEEE 802.15.4 - 2015 section 10.1.4.
+Get the transmit power in dBm.

 ```bash
 > txpower